-Pancreas transplants continue to decline and the majority of pancreata that are transplanted are done so as part of a simultaneous pancreas-kidney (SPK) transplant.
+Over the last decade, pancreas transplants have declined significantly and the majority of pancreata that are transplanted are done so as part of a simultaneous pancreas-kidney (SPK) transplant.
 Current blood type restrictions on kidney-pancreas allocation prevent clinically compatible SPK transplants from occurring.
 Preventing clinically compatible SPK transplants results in many of these pancreata being discarded or not recovered.
 Modifying current blood type restrictions could lead to an increase in the utilization of pancreata, an overall increase in SPK transplants, and could promote a more efficient allocation system.